unitn-introsde2017-final-project/final-WeatherAdapter/README.md

 </soap:Envelope>
 ```

-For this we get a response that contains the Temperature, Wind strength and Rain possibility to the give city:
+For this we get a response that contains the *Temperature*, *Wind strength* and *Rain possibility* to the give city:

 ```xml
 <?xml version='1.0' encoding='UTF-8'?>